captn3m0/captn3m0.github.com/pages/ebooks.md

 [Edgedancer Reread][cosmere] [[source][edgedancer-source]]
 : Tor re-read of Edgedancer, a novella between Books 2 & 3 in the Stormlight Archive.

-[Hoshruba][hoshruba] (Translated by Musharraf Ali Farooqi) [[source][hoshruba-source]] : Tor's serialized publication of Hoshruba-The Land and the Tilism.
-This is just Vol 1 of the planned translation of the famous persian epic, [Hamzanama](https://en.wikipedia.org/wiki/Hamzanama).

-[Magic Muggle][mm] [[source][mm-source]]
-: Harry Potter fan-fiction about a muggle going to Hogwarts.
-(3rd book ~~ongoing~~ abandoned)

-[Site Reliability Engineering][sre] [[source][sre-source]]
-: Google's book on Site Reliability Engineering.
-Published by Google as a online read under CC BY-NC-ND 4.0

-[The Site Reliability Workbook][sre] [[source][swe-source]]
-: The Site Reliability Workbook is the hands-on companion to the bestselling Site Reliability Engineering book and uses concrete examples to show how to put SRE principles and practices to work.
-Published by Google as a online read under CC BY-NC-ND 4.0.

-[Security Engineering — Third Edition][se3] by Ross Anderson [[source][se3-source]]
-: Comprised of the third-edition, currently under review PDFs.
-Only available till it goes to press.

 [Defending Elysium][cosmere] by Brandon Sanderson [[source][de-source]]
 : Brandon Sanderson's short story, part of the Skyward universe.
 Published on his website.

 [Skyward][cosmere] by Brandon Sanderson [[source][skyward-source]]
 : Chapters 1-15 of the book.
 Published at getunderlined.com.

-I also went around converting [all of the original fiction published on Tor.com][tor-original-fiction] using [url-to-epub].

 Things next on my list: